Washington County crisis unit could close again; state funding cuts prompted 2021 closing

 If the unit closes again, local law enforcement officials say they'll lose a valuable and needed resource.

-Chief Mike Reynolds with Fayetteville's Police Department, said with the unit being in Fayetteville, "in our backyard," his department relies heavily on it in dealing with people detained in connection with a variety of low-level, nonviolent crimes, but whose behavior is driven by mental health issues.
+Chief Mike Reynolds of Fayetteville's Police Department said with the unit being in Fayetteville, "in our backyard," his department relies heavily on it in dealing with people detained in connection with a variety of low-level, nonviolent crimes, but whose behavior is driven by mental health issues.

 "We probably have more folks who are dealing with homelessness, substance abuse and mental health issues than some other communities," Reynolds said, adding if the unit is closed, "that's one less resource we have in an arena of already scarce resources."